openmrs/openmrs-contrib-rest-api-docs/source/includes/User/role.md

 ## List roles

 * Fetch all the roles that match any specified parameters otherwise fetch all roles.
 Returns a `200 OK` status with the role response.
-If the user not logged in to  perform this action, a `401 Unauthorized` status returned.
+If the user is not logged in to perform this action, a `401 Unauthorized` status is returned.

 ```console
 GET /role